Children’s Special School Nurse – NHS

-The school benefits from the service of two NHS Nurses working on our site (6 days of support across a working week), whose job it is to put in place Health Care Plans and train staff to support the Health and medical needs of our most complex pupils.
-The nurses work to an ‘enablement model’, this means their job is to train our class based staff to be able to care for our pupils.
+The school benefits from the service of a NHS Nurse on our site (5 days of support across the week), whose job it is to put in place Health Care Plans and train staff to support the Health and medical needs of our most complex pupils.
+The nurse works to an ‘enablement model’, this means their job is to train our class based staff to be able to care for our pupils.
 Our nurses work closely with parents

 Health and Therapy Assistant

-Chris’s job is to have over sight and Health and Therapy provision across the school.
+Chris’s job is to have oversight of Health and Therapy provision across the school.
 She works to ensure Health Care Plans are in place for our less complex pupils, but also works closely with our nurses in support of their role.
-She also works with our Therapy team to ensure Occupational and Physical Therapy support is in place across the school.
+Chris also works with our Therapy team to ensure Occupational and Physical Therapy support is in place across the school.